Wednesday, March 18, 2009

 The Devil's Ivy or Golden Pothos is an extremely easy plant to take care of.
 This plant can handle lower lights, and is super easy to reproduce through cuttings like the ones shown in the pictures below.

-to filter the air of many nasty chemicals including formaldehyde, benzene, and carbon monoxide.
-The scientific name for this "clean air" plant is Epipremnum Aureum.
 Please note: this plant is toxic if ingested so don't let children and pets eat this plant.
 The devil's ivy works great on top of a fridge or simply as a hanging plant in any window.

-know it is a very popular houseplant, so I am sure many of you have at least seen them around.
+Anyone else out there have the Devil's Ivy?
+I know it is a very popular houseplant, so I am sure many of you have at least seen them around.
 If you haven't and you are interested in buying the Devil's Ivy you can do so here.